-- 1) Choose File > Digital Signatures > Digital Signatures. - If you have set LibreOffice to warn you when the document contains comments or recorded changes (see "Removing personal data" on page 186), you may see a message box asking whether you want to continue signing the document. - If you have not saved the document since the last change, a message box appears.
-Click Yes twice: once to continue and again to save the file. - 2) The Digital Signatures dialog (Figure 180) opens.
+1) Choose File > Digital Signatures > Digital Signatures.

+- If you have set LibreOffice to warn you when the document contains comments or recorded changes (see "Removing personal data" on page 183), you may see a message box asking whether you want to continue signing the document. - If you have not saved the document since the last change, a message box appears.
+Click Yes to save the file. - 2) The Digital Signatures dialog (Figure 175) opens.
 It lists existing signatures together with their description (if they have any).
 Click the Sign Document button to add a new signature to the document.